-- Requesting department prepares and submits the following to the Procurement Office: - o Purchase requisition routed for approval (in the iRattler application); and - o Justification for Modification, if applicable. - The Office of Procurement Services prepares and executes the renewal or modification agreement. - The Office of Procurement Services issues a purchase order for the renewal.
+- Requesting department prepares and submits the following to the Purchasing Office: - Purchase requisition routed for approval (in the iRattler application); and - Justification for Modification, if applicable. - The Office of Procurement Services prepares and executes the renewal or modification agreement. - The Office of Procurement Services issues a purchase order for the renewal.

-6.15.13 Financing Purchases
+6.14.13 Financing Purchases

 Financed purchases are less expensive than rental and lease plans.
 Financing is a prudent and economic method for purchasing equipment over an extended period of time.
-However, the process for financing purchases is lengthy.
+However the process for financing purchases is lengthy.
 This type of transaction involves the payment of principal and interest and is coordinated by the Office of Procurement Services from start to finish.

-All deferred payment commodity contracts are subject to the review and approval by the University Controller and Procurement Director and require the prior approval of the appropriate Vice President and the Chief Financial Officer/Vice President of Finance and Administration.
-Administrative and Fiscal Affairs.
+All deferred payment commodity contracts are subject to the review and approval by the University Comptroller and Purchasing Director and require the prior approval of the appropriate Vice President and the Chief Financial Officer/Vice President of Administrative and Fiscal Affairs.